Identifying Common Pests in Covington, GA

 Spotting a potential pest problem as early as possible is the best way to avoid all of the damages and health risks that pests bring with them into your home.
 At Cleary Exterminating Co.
-Inc, we want you to have all the tools you need to identify the bugs, critters, and other pests that you may encounter in your life so that you can be aware of the associated risks and know when you need to call our professional pest control team.
+Inc, we want you to have all the tools you need to identify the ants, spiders, and other pests that you may encounter in your life so that you can be aware of the associated risks and know when you need to call our professional pest control team.
 We asked our trained, experienced pest control specialists to provide all of the information you need to know about the most common pests in the State of Georgia and our local Covington neighborhood, so you can know what kind of pest problem you may be dealing with.

 When you need help identifying potential infestations, our Covington team has all the answers you need.
 Check out our tips for identifying common local pests below, or give us a call at (770) 766-9950 for more information!

 - Argentine Ants: These stingerless ants are roughly 1/16” in length and emit a distinctive greasy or musty scent when crushed.
 Their favorite hiding spaces are moist areas like kitchens or bathrooms, near food sources, and under rocks or inside walls.
 These ants can live for several years, and each female Argentine ant can lay one egg per day, which means that infestations can last for a long time if not treated.

 - Carpenter Ants: Carpenter ants are usually black and between 1/4-3/8” long, much larger than the average ant.
 These ants do not eat wood but will often live in hollow trees or logs.
 Each colony has only one egg-laying queen but may have up to 3,000 worker ants, creating very large infestations.